 Why is this is bad?
 You’re isolated from your herd, have no protection, you’re in traffic, stressed, and the chance of an accident especially when eating is high!
 Your brain tells your immune system to prepare for injury, and you become inflamed.

 In conclusion, here are the three things to consider when you eat your next meal.

 - Consider your genotype: Many of you probably have learned about the right fit of foods to your DNA through trial and error, but that can take a lot of sleepless nights before you start making the right connections.
 Testing just gets you there faster.
 Use genetic and biomarker tests like 23andme or consider working with a functional medicine doctor.

 - Look at the environment and how it is interacting with what you eat: If you’re not sure what to eat, perform an elimination diet and cut out sugar, dairy, caffeine, and gluten.
 Add them back slowly one by one after 4/6 weeks, and see how you feel.
 This will help you determine which foods trigger your DNA in a bad way.

 - Look at the context: Eat in a calm, soothing social environment that doesn’t tell your immune system to prepare for the worst.

 Food — the right quality, dose, and eaten in a positive social atmosphere—is the foundation of your best health now and well into the future.
 Food is precision medicine, adjusted for your own DNA.
 All you need to do is to put the right medicine for you on a fork.
-Ready to understand more about how personalized medicine can change your relationship with food and transform your health?
-The best place to start is taking my short quiz designed to uncover if your food and environment are negatively impacting you.
-Head over to www.brainbodyquiz.com to get your score.
+Personalized medicine can change your relationship with food and transform your health.